ABOUT OUR LEAGUE

 - Respect the safety of other players by playing the game within the rules of the game.

 - Respect the Officials and their decisions at all times

 - Never verbally abuse a Coach, Assistant, or Official.
-I will remember that they have the difficult jobs and will not undermine them by contradicting, interfering, or questioning their character, motivation, or judgement in public.
+I will remember that they have the difficult jobs and will not undermine them by contradicting, interfering, or questioning their character, motivation, or judgment in public.
 I will take concerns to the proper GRHA officials.